adaltas/node-each/doc/index.md

 both in `sequential`, `parallel` and `concurrent` mode.

 *   Iterate over arrays and objects
-*   Control the number of executed callbacks in parallel
+*   Control the number of executed handler functions in parallel
-*   asynchronous and synchronous supported callbacks
+*   asynchronous and synchronous supported handlers
 *   Run array elements and object key/pairs multiple times
-*   Familiar `EventEmitter` and `Stream` Node.js api
 *   Filesystem traversal with globing support
-*   Multiple call detection in callback
+*   Multiple call detection from handler

 Quick example
 -------------